 See our tutorial on how to contact Instagram customer service to learn how to get in touch with Instagram if you need to report someone who is breaking the rules.

 That's the best advice that we can give you for how to stay safe on Instagram.
-Be sure to read the rest of our Instagram course to learn more about how to use Instagram.
-If you’re really interested in signing up for Instagram, check out our next tutorial where we review Instagram, so you can decide if it will be right for you.
+Be sure to read the rest of our course to learn more about how to use Instagram.
+If you’re really interested in signing up for an account, check out our next tutorial where we review Instagram, so you can decide once and for all if it will be right for you.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.